 4) Sound Insulation – This is required between habitable rooms.
 With a terraced or semi-detached house, the building control body may also ask for sound insulation between the converted loft and the neighbours loft to be improved.

 The list goes on and on, but you get the idea.
 TVM Lofts have years of experience dealing with the regulations, and work closely with the local authority and supporting bodies to ensure our loft conversions are 100% within the regulations.
-On almost every occasion, the roof space when we have finished is more structurally capable then when we started…
+On almost every occasion, the roof space when we have finished is more structurally capable than when we started…